 Join in the FUN at the Beaver County Ice Arena!
-The Winter Session of Learn to Skate USA starts January 5, 2017.
-Ice skating lessons make a great Christmas present!
+The Spring Session of Learn to Skate USA starts March 14, 2017.
+This spring we are also offering a class for Adults!

-Visit Learn to Skate Lessons for more information on times and pricing.
+Visit Learn to Skate Lessons for information on times and pricing.

 Contact email@example.com or 724-601-4015 (text message is preferred).

 This program is for those students who have passed Basic 6 and are interested in taking their figure skating skills to the next level.